Bryan College - Dayton Data & Information Overview

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At William Jennings Bryan College, approximately 58% of students took out student loans averaging $5,391 a year.
 That adds up to $21,564 over four years for those students.

 Location of Bryan College - Dayton